 Mullen led his UNC Asheville students from 2006 - 2018 in an ongoing research project called The State of Black Asheville which collected and presented an array of data on the status of local African-Americans in public policy areas that include health, housing, education, economic development and criminal justice.

 He has presented data, papers and reports at national and international professional venues.
 His public service includes work with Asheville City Schools, Buncombe County Schools, MAHEC, Asheville Housing Authority, The North Carolina Department of Corrections, Buncombe County Sheriff's Department and the Asheville Police Department.
 Most recently, his work with Dogwood Health Trust aims to replace racial disparities in public policies with more racially just outcomes for the entirety of western North Carolina.

 Dwight Mullen and his wife, Associate Professor Emeritus Dr. Dolly Jenkins-Mullen, have four children and three beautiful grandchildren.

-Board meetings are held every 3rd Sunday of each month at 6pm.
-Our meetings are held virtually via Zoom and open to the public.
 Please click the button below to be directed to our board meeting.
 Click here to access meetings dates as well as past agendas and minutes.